apereo/apereo.github.io/_posts/cas/2018-06-15-cas53-admin-endpoints-security.md

 ...
 ```

-Additional monitors and health indicators may get added in future version of CAS.
+Additional monitors and health indicators may get added in future CAS versions.
 Consult the CAS documentation for more info.

 # What About...?